DEV-DIBSTER/BrawlCDN/README.md

 # BrawlCDN

 Simple Content Delivery Network that will contain all Brawl Stars Assets.
 Sources will be in game files, as well as the official Fankit & Socials.
+This is meant to help other developers with finding assets all in one place.

 ## Credits: